Are Facebook Ads or Google Ads Better for Dental & Ortho Practices?

 Google Ads

 Google Ads operate on a pay-per-click (PPC) model where advertisers bid on specific keywords related to their services.
-For instance, you might bid on terms like “Louisville dentist,” “Invisalign dentist,” or “dental implant.”
+For instance, you might bid on terms like “Louisville dentist,” “Invisalign orthodontist,” or “dental implant.”
 These PPC ads appear on Google’s search results pages, typically above the “organic,” or non-paid, search results.

 The primary goal of PPC Google Ads is to capture users actively searching for specific information or services.
 Ad formats include text-based ads, Google Maps ads, and click-to-call ads.